cxreiff/mupv/README.md

 	( -t ) This option, if used with "-g", will prevent dragging the window around ("HUD" style).

 	( -k ) This option will turn off the ability to use the macbook media keys to control mpv.

+	( -p ) This option must be followed with an argument, which should be a filepath to search instead of the iTunes library filepath.

 	( -d ) This option must be followed with an argument, which will be passed into mpv as the --geometry option.
 See mpv's man pages for details.